 - Fully understand depreciation and MACRS cost recovery

 - Understand installment sales and reacquisitions

-- Complete cases related to nontaxable transactions
+- Complete cases related to depreciation and sale of assets

 CPAs in industry and public accounting who need a thorough grasp of this important area of tax law and who want to maximize the possible tax savings for their clients

 Basic knowledge of tax issues for property transactions